ibm-cloud-docs/security-compliance/tutorials/monitor-ibm-customer-collector.md

 {: #ibm-customer-collector-access}
 {: step}

-In order to run the scan, the collector must have *read* access to the resources that you want to scan.
+To run the scan, the collector must have *read* access to the resources that you want to scan.
 This access is granted through an {{site.data.keyword.cloud_notm}} API key.
 For more information about the security of your credentials, see [Storing and encrypting data in {{site.data.keyword.compliance_short}}](/docs/security-compliance?topic=security-compliance-mng-data).

 1. Create an {{site.data.keyword.cloud_notm}} API key.